 Her early studio training comes from Carlene Nazarian Dance Center in Salem, NH where she studied all forms of dance and was part of their competitive team.
 Amanda is a former comp kid who has become passionate about teaching and positively influencing her students.

 Samantha Gardner began her training at Dance Concepts in Pelham, NH where she studied jazz, contemporary, lyrical, tap, and ballet and was a competitive dancer.
 She earned her Bachelor of Art in Dance from Keene State College.
 She has passionately taught tap, jazz, lyrical, and contemporary in the New England area for over 6 years.
-She's currently studying Physical Theraphy at Manchester Community College where she hopes to focus on dance related injuries and preventative measures.
+She's currently studying Nutrition at Manchester Community College.
 Samantha is passionate about strengthening and conditioning dancers.
 She continues her dance training by participating in adult classes and will be seeking her certifiction in Barre this year.
 In addition to having an affection for tap and creating award-winning choreography, Samantha loves working with children of all ages, has been a Special Education Tutor at Keene Montessori School, and has designed and created costumes for various theatre productions.

 Passionate about dance her entire life, Kelly's trained in Tap, Jazz, Ballet, Pointe, Acro, and Lyrical, Contemporary.
 She's completed her first level of Dance Masters of America Teacher Training and taught in Vermont and the greater Boston area for 10 years before taking a hiatus to have a family.
 Watching her daughters receive such thoughtful and caring training at NSPAC, she's excited to jump back in to teaching and join our family in her new role.